AmeliaWWQ/BIA_Project/README.md

 b. https://github.com/kr-viku/GLAUCOMA-DETECTION

-c. https://github.com/ahmed1996said/gardnet?tab=readme-ov-file (<== this is from the "parent" challenge prior to this project that we are working on)
+c. https://github.com/ahmed1996said/gardnet?tab=readme-ov-file (<== this is from the "parent" challenge prior to this project that we are working on - the challenge focuses on image preprocessing?)

 ## Papers